Sackboy: Reception

 Sackboy has received a positive reception as a mascot character, and has drawn numerous comparisons to other video game mascot characters for the PlayStation line, as well as other platforms.
 Player enthusiasm in customizing his appearances have contributed towards the character's popularity, which has also inspired homemade replicas of the character as a real life doll.
-At the Academy of Interactive Arts & Sciences’ (AIAS) 12th Annual Interactive Achievement Awards in 2009, held at the DICE Summit in Las Vegas, Young's performance as Sackboy was awarded in Outstanding Character Performance.
+At the Academy of Interactive Arts & Sciences’ (AIAS) 12th Annual Interactive Achievement Awards in 2009, held at the DICE Summit in Las Vegas, Sackboy's personality and design, as well as Young's performance, was awarded with Outstanding Character Performance.
 An online gaming community centered on level design, Sackboy Planet, is named after the character.

 In an article previewing the then-upcoming LittleBigPlanet published by ABC News in October 2008, Mike Snider from USA TODAY commented that while Sackboy lacked the panache of iconic characters like Mario and Lara Croft, the character exhibits an engaging Everyman appeal, from younger players to experienced gamers.
 The subsequent commercial and critical success of the LittleBigPlanet video game series has raised the character's prominence in the video game industry.
 Jonathan Leack from PlayStation Lifestyle named Sackboy, along with Kratos, Nathan Drake, Ratchet and Solid Snake, as PlayStation characters who have made a huge impact on the PlayStation brand as well as the gaming industry as a whole.
 Wesley Yin-Poole from Eurogamer noted that by the year 2012, there has been over 30 video game licenses in LBP, over 300 DLC costumes for Sackboy on the PlayStation Store, and over 60 million downloads of DLC.
 He formed the view that Sackboy went from being a customizable player avatar to a "recognizable face in his own right".
 In the Guinness World Records Gamer's Edition from 2011, Sackboy was voted as the 50th best video game character.
 In an article published in November 2013, Lucas Sullivan from GamesRadar considered Sackboy to be the best contender the PlayStation brand had to a mascot, noting the character's starring role in kart race and handheld spin-off titles, and the fact that Sony has made substantial investments into marketing the character as the "face of PlayStation".
 The 2017 book 100 Greatest Video Game Characters discussed Sackboy's significance, noting that pliability is what sets him apart as a character, who can be uniquely the player's own and explore worlds of their making.